 The Homeland Security Minor offers students an interdisciplinary program that incorporates a wide variety of course work relevant to the national needs regarding homeland security within the context of the global economic and political forces at work in the world today.

-- File a form of intention to pursue the minor at the Office of Registration.
+- File a form of intention to pursue the minor at the Office of the Registrar.

 - Complete the three courses (nine hours) listed below earning no less than a C- in each.